rcl-cloud-apps/cloud101/custom-domain.md

 ![custom-domain](images/custom-domain-add.PNG)

-- Select the 'Web App'
+- Select the 'Web App' and click the 'Submit' button

 ![custom-domain](images/custom-domain-create.PNG)

-- Add the custom domain you registered and your DNS Zone
+- Add the custom domain you registered in your DNS Zone

 ![custom-domain](images/custom-domain-create2.PNG)